CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is a method that copies data from a file into the table.

-- It is a driver that enables access from PHP to MS SQL Server.
+- It is a driver that enables access from PHP to MS SQL server.

 - It is a driver that enables access from PHP to MySQL databases.